 Thai Crypto Exchange Bitcoin Co shuts down

-Without giving any specific reason behind this abrupt decision, the company which was launched 5 years ago, said it would now focus on other business opportunities as it suspends trading and wallet services.
+Without giving any specific reason behind this abrupt decision, said it would now focus on other business opportunities.
+The 5-year old company has now suspended trading and wallet services.

 “We thank our loyal customers for using our BX.in.th services over the past 5 years and trust you have been happy with the service provided.
 Please note that all fund[s] are completely safe and all customers will receive 100% of their funds returned to them,” the exchange concluded.